EgonAxel/Barskollen_FrontEnd/README.md

 # Barskollen_FrontEnd

+Bärskollen,

-Jakob Reinholdsson, Carl Lindholm, Egon Axelsson, Simon Sjögren
+written by Jakob Reinholdsson, Carl Lindholm, Egon Axelsson, Simon Sjögren

 Kandidatarbete VT2021

-# Barskollen description:
+# Bärskollen description:
 Bärskollen is a cross-platform application for ios and andriod where users are given the ability to review, preview and get recommendations of Swedish beers.

 # Get started